 EMV Calculator – Expected Monetary Value

-This EMV calculator helps you to compute the expected monetary value or cost of a risk to your project or business budget decision.
+This EMV calculator helps you to compute the expected monetary value or cost of a risk to your project budget decision.
 If you're working with a budget, you know it's always good to have backup funds if things don't go as planned.
 EMV helps you determine the amount you'll need as backup or contingency reserve by quantifying the risks confronting your budget in monetary terms.

 You can also evaluate the cost of a decision or several decisions before choosing to go ahead with it using the concept of an EMV to mitigate any chance of failure or success.
 This article addresses how to calculate EMV, the EMV formula, and use the expected monetary value calculator to develop a contingency reserve for your project.

 Expected Monetary Value (EMV) is a project management metric used in risk analysis for determining the overall contingency reserve required for a project plan.

 When you make a plan, it can go better or worse than you expected.
 You can use the expected monetary value calculator to compute the cost of the best- and worst-case scenarios to arrive at an average cost, which is the amount you'll need to cover the relative risks to your investment.

 A risk that'll positively impact your project is an opportunity – with positive value (best-case scenario).